Starmute/KORS_rating/README.md

 After the Weiss Ratings fiasco, I realized many people wanted an actual, objective rating system that made sense.
 KORS is designed to be exactly this - and designed so that anyone can verify, modify and contribute to.
 In effect, KORS is a cryptocurrency rating system created to follow the open-source vision.

+THIS PROJECT IS ***NOT*** COMPLETE.
+MOST OF THE METRICS ARE NOT EVEN DONE YET.
+DON'T USE THESE RATINGS FOR ANYTHING IMPORTANT.

 Within KORS, there are two types of ratings: weighted and unweighted.
 Weighted multiplies each category by a weight value according to its importance, whereas unweighted keeps all categories equal.
 No rating category may exceed the range [0,10] at any time (excepting penalties), and a mathematically calculated value should be restricted to this range if it exceeds it.

 # Commits per month